-This section gives some examples to illustrate the lifetime of the mirror transaction and the information flowing between the application and its mirror (CSM\).
+These examples illustrate the lifetime of the mirror transaction and the information flowing between the application and its mirror (CSM).

 The examples contrast the action of the mirror transaction when accessing protected and unprotected resources on behalf of the application program, over MRO or ISC links, with and without MRO long-running mirror tasks.